Settlement Agreements

 Employment law – Settlement Agreements

-COSTS GUARANTEE- WE WILL NOT CHARGE YOU MORE THAT THE LEGAL CONTRIBUTION OF FEES FROM YOUR EMPLOYER FOR REVIEWING AND ADVISING YOU ON YOUR SETTLEMENT AGREEMENT.
-THIS IS USUALLY BETWEEN £250- £500 PLUS VAT.
+COSTS GUARANTEE – WE WILL NOT CHARGE OUR CLIENTS MORE THAN THE LEGAL CONTRIBUTION OF FEES FROM THEIR EMPLOYER FOR REVIEWING THE SETTLEMENT AGREEMENT.

 As specialist employment law solicitors, we are highly experienced in advising on settlement agreements, and successfully negotiating the terms.
 We have advised clients on over 25,000 agreements ranging from senior executives in blue chip companies to middle management and more junior roles, throughout the UK- and in most industry sectors.